-*The Highland Park Recyling Center resumed normal operating hours on June 2, 2020.
-Textile and shoe collection at SWALCO drop-off bins resumed on June 8, 2020.
+*The Highland Park Recycling Center is open during normal operating hours.
 Please review and observe the City of Highland Park Recycling Center Rules of Use before visiting the Recycling Center.*

 The City of Highland Park has partnered with the Solid Waste Agency of Lake County (SWALCO) to promote residential recycling.
 The drop-off program is available to all Lake County residents.
 SWALCO and the City are committed to continuing electronic recycling.